Level 1 Background Checks: Meaning, Use, Limitations, Disqualifying Offenses

 3. A candidate being screened cannot have a conviction or have pleaded no contest to a domestic violence offense.3

-Level 1 background checks can be useful; however, they are often not as extensive as higher level checks, and as with others, there are also limitations to this basic type of background check.
+Level 1 background screenings can be useful; however, they are often not as extensive as higher level checks, and as with others, there are also limitations to this basic type of background check.

 Limitations of Level 1 Criminal Background Checks